yesthisisjoe/ios-swift-test/README.md

 * Task 4: Add search functionality to your list of notes:
   * search should support matching to any part of the note text

-* OPTIONAL Task 5: Save and delete notes
+* OPTIONAL Task 5: Save, edit and delete notes
   * use CoreData to persist the notes
   * remove your mock API and save new notes to CoreData
-  * add an option to delete a note from the list
+  * add an option to edit and delete a note from the list

 ### How to submit your work?